damassi/typescript-watcher/README.md

 TypeScript-Watcher
 ==================

-A Node.js file-watcher for TypeScript, providing common functionality currently missing in the tsc command, notably the inability to specify output paths for individual files and anonymous batch, multi-file compilations.
+A Node.js file-watcher for TypeScript, providing common functionality currently missing in the tsc command, notably the inability to specify output paths for individual files and recursive, multi-file compilations.

 Installation
 -------------